Assessing the Interpretability of Programmatic Policies with Large Language Models: Empirical Results: Programmatic Policies

 The overall goal of this strategy is to ensure a robust base with a mixture of Worker and Heavy units, while also maintaining an aggressive stance with a large army of Light units and Barracks near the enemy territory.
 It aims at resource gathering for continued production of units and structures, and pushing the opponent back through relentless attack. \end{explanation}

-Similarly to Explanation~\ref{explanation:subset_non}, the explanation is high level and describes the policy in a level of detail that allows for the reconstruction of a program that behaves identically to the original program according to our metrics.
+Similarly to Explanation~\ref{explanation:subset_non}, the explanation describes the policy in a level of detail that allows for the reconstruction of a program that behaves identically to the original program according to our metrics.
 Figure~\ref{fig:reconstructed_microrts} shows the reconstructed program.
-As normally happens, the reconstructed program is not identical in terms of line-by-line syntax, since information regarding the syntax is lost in the process of translating the program into a natural language explanation and back to a program.
+The reconstructed program is not identical in terms of line-by-line syntax, since information regarding the syntax is lost in the process of translating the program into a natural language explanation and back to a program.
 A casual inspection might even suggest that the reconstructed program does not behave as the original.
 This is because the original program has an instruction for training Worker units inside a nested loop, thus giving it the highest priority.
-The reconstructed program has the instruction for training Worker units inside the main loop only.
+The reconstructed program has training Worker units instruction inside the main loop.
 This means that the program can use the player's resources to assign actions to other units (e.g., train Light units in line 7) and by the time $u$ is a Base in the outer loop, the player no longer has resources for training Worker units.

-A more careful inspection of the program reveals that, in the first states of the game, where the player trains Worker units, none of the actions that use resources can be assigned to a unit: the player cannot train Heavy and Light units (lines 5 and 7, respectively) because the player does not have a Barracks yet; the player cannot build a Barracks (line 8) because it does not have enough resources to do so.
-Therefore, similarly to the original program, the reconstructed program prioritizes the training of Worker units.
+However, a more careful inspection of the program reveals that, in the first states of the game, where the player trains Worker units, none of the actions that use resources can be assigned to a unit: the player cannot train Heavy and Light units (lines 5 and 7, respectively) because the player does not have a Barracks yet; the player cannot build a Barracks (line 8) because it does not have enough resources to do so.
+Thus, similarly to the original program, the reconstructed one prioritizes the training of Worker units.